 The curriculum overview gives a flavour of the topics that will be covered each term in each year group.

 At the start of each term parents are sent a curriculum letter.
 This is to help you follow and assist your child with their current studies.
-Please find the relevant term and year group on the tab to the left.
 Whilst the National Curriculum describes subject areas, we do not teach all of the curriculum in subject packages.
 Many elements will be covered in a more integrated and thematic way.
 The curriculum outlines below give more detail about the intended learning over the year but if you would like any further information please contact your child’s class teacher.

 We follow the National Curriculum for Mathematics, so we teach number, ratio and proportion, algebra, measurement, geometry and statistics.
 For more detailed information please see the National Curriculum and the relevant curriculum overview.

 We follow the National Curriculum for English, so we teach reading, comprehension, transcription, handwriting, composition, vocabulary, grammar and punctuation.
 In Years 1-2 we use Rising Stars Spelling.
 For more detailed information please see the National Curriculum and the relevant curriculum overview.

 In Key Stage 1 we currently follow the “Song of Sounds” programme of study to guide the teaching of phonics.
 All Key Stage 1 children have regular taught phonics sessions – these sessions are daily where needed.
 Children in our Reception classes also have phonics based teaching daily, following the same scheme.

 Reading is a high priority at Milton Mount.
 Children are taught reading in their English writing lessons as well as discretely in small groups and whole class sessions.
 At Milton Mount we provide the children with a range of reading schemes and a variety of fiction and non-fiction books to choose from.
 We base our selection for EYFS and KS1 (years 1 and 2) on books that the children can access using their phonics skills.
 Children should read daily at home; reading logs are kept in school bags and Key Stage 1 parents will be asked to record what the children have read.
 Children in Key Stage 2 will record their own reading in the logs.